abdussamad018/media_365_task/laravel-app/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## 📝 License

-This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

 For support and questions:
 - Create an issue in the repository
-- Check the Laravel documentation
+- Check the documentation
-- Review Shopify Polaris component library
+- Review the code examples

+## 🔄 Changelog

+### Version 1.0.0
+- Initial release
+- Authentication system
+- Responsive UI design
+- Basic image processing functionality

 ---

-**Built with ❤️ using Laravel, Inertia.js, React, and Shopify Polaris**
+**Built with ❤️ using Laravel, Inertia.js, and React**